Is Lactic Acidosis a Concern When Taking Metformin?

 There is a joke amongst pharmacists and physicians that if people actually read the full list of side effects on the packet insert, nobody would ever take medications.
 When it comes to serious side effects, Metformin is among the safest out there.
 However, patients read about Metformin and lactic acidosis, and they shy away from Metformin.
 So, what is lactic acidosis and how real is this risk?

 Lactic acidosis is a form of metabolic acidosis in which individuals overproduce and/or under-metabolize lactic acid.
-When lactic acid exists in excess, and the body is not able to process and remove the excess acid, acidity levels in body fluids, like blood, will spike.
-This causes an imbalance in the body’s pH—which should always remain slightly alkaline.
-If it becomes too acidic, it can potentially turn life threatening.
-Symptoms of lactic acidosis include: confusion, exhaustion or extreme fatigue, muscle cramps, decrease in appetite, and abdominal pain.
-Scary stuff, right?
-Read on!
+When lactic acid exists in excess, and the body cannot process and remove the excess acid, acidity levels in body fluids, like blood, will spike.

-Phenformin and Metformin Are Not the Same
+Are Phenformin and Metformin the Same?

 Among approximately the first million patients who have received Metformin in the U.S., 47 reports were made to the FDA of lactic acidosis.
 Of those, only 20 were fatal; 43 of the 47 cases had renal failure or congestive heart failure prior to taking Metformin.
 Both renal failure and congestive heart failure are contraindicated per the medication insert for use of Metformin.
 Studies done on patients with type 2 diabetes have shown that the rate of lactic acidosis is similar in patients who are taking Metformin and in patients who have never taken Metformin.